scheduleonce/developer-center/docs/Webhooks/managing-webhook-subscriptions.md

 If for some reason you need to delete your webhook subscriptions, you can do so by sending a DELETE request to the **/webhooks** endpoint, along with the ID of the webhook you wish to delete.
 [Learn more about deleting Webhooks via the API](https://developers.oncehub.com/reference/delete-a-webhook)

-## Managing webhook subscriptions via the OnceHub application
+## Managing Webhook Subscriptions via the OnceHub Application

 Webhook subscriptions can also be managed by the account administrator via the OnceHub application.